TechWiz-3/git-commit-emojis/backlogs.md

 - [x] Command that shows all select menu options and their label results
 - [ ] Use something with more control than the system() method for executing the commit
 - [ ] Add the project to PyPi and Scoop
+- [ ] Add options for the command to add and/or push git changes
+- [ ] Add subcommand that undos last commit